Software-Analysis-Team/link-commands/README.md

 There is no an alternative to intercept link calls with a other tool.

 ## Format
-### Version 1.0.0
+### Version 0.0.1
-Currently, there is no standard for the format of linking commands, so we providing version of format.

-A link database is a JSON file, which consist of an array of “command objects”, where each command object specifies one way a target or library.
+A link database is a JSON file, which consist of an array of “command objects”, where each command object specifies one way a target or library and first element is a version of format instead of link's command.
 The contracts for each field in the command object are:

 * **command**: The link command executed.
 The field contains all the flags and files needed to create a target or library.
 As result of executing all commands, it's a full-build project.
 * **directory** The working directory of the link's command.
 All paths specified in the command or file fields must be either absolute or relative to this directory.
-* **files** An array which described all the object files, dynamic and static libraries needed for linking
+* **files** An array which described all the object files, dynamic and static libraries needed for linking.
+* **arguments** The link command executed as list of strings.
+Either arguments or command is required.
+* **output** The name of the output created by this linking step.
+This field is optional.
+It can be used to distinguish different processing modes of the same input.

+Using link commands from file can give 3 different types of output:
+* executable file
+* static library
+* dynamic library

 Example:

 ```
-[
+[   {
+      "version": 0.0.1
+    },
 	{
 	  "command": "/usr/bin/ar qc libcmstd.a CMakeFiles/cmstd.dir/cm/bits/fs_path.cxx.o CMakeFiles/cmstd.dir/cm/bits/string_view.cxx.o",
           "directory": "/home/myuser/cmake/build/Utilities/std",